 Click OK to close the Dimension style manager window.
 Now make dimensions on the geometry and you will notice that it will be made with tolerance value of 0 for upper as well as the lower limit.

 Select any dimension from drawing area and right click then select properties from the contextual menu.
 Locate the Tolerances panel and change the upper and lower limit of tolerance from the respective field as shown in the image below.

 In a similar way apply the tolerance values using properties palette to other dimensions as well.

 The final geometry after applying respective tolerances to the dimensions should look like the image below.

 Dual dimensioning is a method of applying more than one unit to the same dimension.
 Let’s assume that we want to apply dimensions in inches as well as mm where the inch is the primary unit and mm is secondary.

 For this situation, we need to first make a drawing with inches as the primary unit then type D and press enter to open Dimension style manager window.

-Select the dimension style which you want to use and click on Modify button.
+Select the dimension style which you want to use and click on the Modify button.
 Select Primary units tab and choose Architectural from Unit format dropdown of Linear dimensions panel. then move to Alternate units tab and click on the Display alternate units radio button.

-From the Unit format, drop-down menu select the Decimal and set a precision of 0.00.
-In the multiplier field and enter a value of 25.4, this value is obtained by converting primary unit to secondary unit.
+From the Unit format, drop-down menu select the Decimal and set precision of 0.00.
+In the multiplier field and enter a value of 25.4, this value is obtained by converting the primary unit to the secondary unit.
 In our case primary unit is inches and secondary unit is mm and we all know that once inch is equal to 25.4 mm hence the multiplier is also 25.4.